cbernet/heppy/doc/example_simple.md

         triggers       :   None
 ```

-It is even to use all functionalities of python to prepare your heppy configuration file.
+It is even possible to use all functionalities of python to prepare your heppy configuration file.
 For example to use all ROOT files in the current directory as input, one could add the following lines to the configuration file.
 You may run them now:

 ```python
 import glob